Calderdale history timeline 1900 - 2000AD

 Since

-the 1980s, however, there have been signs of genuine attempts to arrest
+the 1980s, there have been signs of real attempts to stop

-the process of decline and decay by combining and linking efforts
+the decline and decay.
+This is by combining and linking efforts

 to revitalize the local economy with efforts to improve the quality

-of the local environment, and by situating both of these objectives,
+of the local environment.
+Through situating both of these objectives,

 where appropriate, within the framework of a heightened awareness